quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

         Leave the name, input and output as they are.

         The input and output values are [Topics](../../glossary.md#topics).
-These have been pre-configured in this and the other projects in this tutorial to allow the services to communicate with each other.
+These have been pre-configured in this and the other applications in this tutorial to allow the services to communicate with each other.

 3. Click `Save as Application`